 Milky Way Mapper

-The ecosystem of stars, gas, dust, and dark matter in large galaxies like the Milky Way has been shaped over billions of years, by various physical processes, operating over various spatial and temporal scales.
-MWM takes advantage of our unique perspective without our own Galaxy to create a unique global map of the Milky Way.
-There are three programs included in the MWM survey: the Galactic Genesis Survey, the Stellar Astrophysics program, and the Stellar System Architecture program.
-In addition to infra-red spectra, MWM will also observe some of its targets with the optical BOSS spectrographs.
+The ecosystem of stars, gas, dust, and dark matter in large galaxies like the Milky Way has been shaped over billions of years by numerous physical processes that dominate on different spatial and temporal scales.
+MWM will take advantage of our unique perspective within our own Galaxy to create a uniquely high-resolution map of the Milky Way’s stellar characteristics.
+There are three primary sub-programs included in the MWM survey: Galactic Genesis, Stellar Astrophysics, and Stellar System Architecture.

-The Galactic Genesis Survey (GGS) will produce the first spectroscopic stellar map that is contiguous, densely sampled, and all-sky, but focused on the low Galactic latitudes where most stars lie.
-SDSS-V will significantly expand the spectroscopic census of young stars painting a global picture of the recent Galaxy.
-Galactic Genesis Survey will collect infrared spectra from more than 5 million stars across the full sky, which will provide tools to address numerous questions like the dominant formation mechanisms of the Milky Way, hierarchical accretion, radial migration, and the place of the Milky Way in a cosmological context.
+The Galactic Genesis (GG) program will produce the first spectroscopic stellar map that is contiguously and densely sampled across the entire sky, with a focus on the low Galactic latitudes where most stars lie.
+This map will significantly expand the spectroscopic census of both young stars that trace the history of the Galaxy’s recent star formation, and of ancient stellar remnants that date back to the very young Milky Way.
+The stellar kinematics and chemical abundances derived for millions of red giant stars will provide tools for addressing questions such as Milky Way formation mechanisms, the impact of radial migration, and the place of the Milky Way in a cosmological context.

-Both the Stellar Astrophysics (SA) and Stellar System Architecture (SSA) programs take advantage of the panoptic spectral capabilities of SDSS-V, offered by the robotic fiber-positioning system.
-The goal of these programs is to consistently and comprehensively measure mass, age, chemical composition, internal structure, rotation, and the presence of companions for vast samples of stars across the color-magnitude diagram.
-The SA program will include observations of giant stars with asteroseismic detections, massive stars, white dwarfs, deeply embedded star clusters, and a volume-limited sample of stars within 100 pc.
-The SSA program will target tens of thousands of multi-body systems.
+Both the Stellar Astrophysics (SA) and Stellar System Architecture (SSA) programs take advantage of the panoptic spectral capabilities of SDSS-V to measure mass, age, chemical composition, internal structure, rotation, and the presence of companions for vast samples of stars across the color-magnitude diagram.
+The SA program will include observations of giant stars with asteroseismic detections, massive main-sequence stars, white dwarfs, young stars in deeply embedded clusters, and a volume-limited sample of stars within 100 pc.
+The SSA program will target tens of thousands of multi-star and planetary systems in order to understand the factors governing the frequency and structure of multi-companion systems.

-More details on the Milky Way Mapper and an extended description of its science goals can be found in the SDSS-V White Paper SDSS-V: Pioneering Panoptic Spectroscopy.
+More details on the Milky Way Mapper and an extended description of its science goals can be found on the Science of SDSS-V page and in the SDSS-V White Paper SDSS-V: Pioneering Panoptic Spectroscopy.

-For more information on the Milky Way Mapper, contact the SDSS-V Program Head for Stars & the Milky Way, Jennifer Johnson (Ohio State University), firstname.lastname@example.org.
+For more information on the Milky Way Mapper, contact the SDSS-V/MWM Program Head, Jennifer Johnson (The Ohio State University).